DoctorLai/steem/doc/building.md

 ## Building on Other Platforms

-- Windows build instructions do not yet exist.
+- To build on Windows, use WSL2 with Docker Desktop and follow the same instructions as above.

 - The developers normally compile with gcc and clang.
 These compilers should be well-supported.